glytoucan/glytoucan/_posts/2019-08-01-new-backend-release.md

 This release introduces a new registration flow.
 The new policy is the following: "Any structure sequence format can be input".
 Once "pre-registered", the submission will be given a reference tag.
 This tag can be used to lookup the structure at a later time.
 In case this tag is lost, all previously submitted structures are displayed in the new personalized [Entries](https://glytoucan.org/Users/structure) page.

-They steps described above are now split up into multiple server-side, backend batch processes.
+The steps described above are now split up into multiple server-side, backend batch processes.
 These are used to work on the submitted structure, such as detecting the nomenclature/format, converting it to WURCS(if necessary), validating it, assigning an Accession Number, or generating the image etc.

 The status of these batch processes will be visible through the Entries page as well as the detailed entry page of each structure submitted.
 As a general policy all batch process information will be transparent to the user.
 We will be constantly updating the UI to show as much information as possible returned by these batch processes.